 Day Three: We went to see Kirkjufellfoss before catching Iceland’s first World Cup game at Laki Hafnarkaffi.
 After a tie game, we explored around Berserkjahraun Lava Field, admired the horses at Vatnsdalur, and called it a night outside of Akureyri.

-Day Six: On the East Coast we saw the greatness of the Vatnajokull Glacier first at the Jökulsárlón glacier lagoon and Diamond Beach, but later we got to climb all over Svínafellsjökull - a tongue of this behemoth of ice.
+Day Six: On the East Coast we saw the greatness of the Vatnajokull Glacier first at the Jökulsárlón glacier lagoon and Diamond Beach, but later we climbed all over Svínafellsjökull - a tongue of this ice behemoth.
 We later hiked through Vatnajökulspjódgardur National Park to Svartifoss before calling it a night in the town of Vik.

 Just like that, our trip was over.
-Eight days in the most spectacular and awe-inspiring countries could never be wrapped in to words.
-We tried our best in more specific links for each region we visited, where we stayed and ate across the country, and the tours we took.
-You can see all of them on our Iceland Page!
+Eight days in the most spectacular and awe-inspiring country can never be adequately described by words, but we tried our best in the links for each region we visited, where we stayed and ate across the country, and the tours we took.
+You can see all of them on the Iceland Page!